It’s 31st December, the year’s end, or 25th December or any other day of celebration you can think off.

 You are sitting beside the dinner table, with your family; mom, dad, your little brother, your elder sister and your best buddy whom you have invited to celebrate the night with you.

 You finish up the story.
-All have great round of applause for you and you feel like you are the king of the world.
+All have a great round of applause for you, and you feel like you are on the top of the world.

 You go to bed smiling and patting your back.

-Imagine once more,
+Imagine once more …

-Now take it this way,
+Now take it this way…

 You are sitting at your table writing on your blog.
-You decide to narrate both the stories (or any one, no problem), and do a fab job describing the event.
+You decide to narrate both the stories (or anyone, no problem), and do a fab job describing the event.

 You check analytics and find that post had not seven, not eight but twenty views that night and the other day after it.

 But, still you are not happy this time, you are disheartened.